New Music USA: Meet The Composer

 Meet The Composer was a United States organization founded in 1974 by the New York State Council on the Arts.
 Initially, it was a program at NYSCA called Composer in Performance, after a few years, the Council then asked the American Music Center to take the project over as one of its own program and composer John Duffy was hired as program director.
 John Duffy then gave it the name: Meet The Composer.
 In later years, Meet The Composer was spun off by the American Music Center as an independent organization run by John Duffy.
 It sought to assist composers in making a living through writing music by sponsoring commissioning, residency, education, and audience interaction programs.

 Meet The Composer's mission was, "to increase opportunities for composers by fostering the creation, performance, dissemination, and appreciation of their music."

 In 2005, Meet The Composer was among 406 New York City arts and social service institutions to receive part of a $20 million grant from the Carnegie Corporation, which was made possible through a donation by New York City mayor Michael Bloomberg.

+Merger and formation of New Music USA

+On November 8, 2011, the American Music Center and Meet The Composer merged to form New Music USA, combining the organizations' grantmaking, media, and professional development initiatives under a single nonprofit organization.